 De la Cruz Farms exists to provide safe, interactive experiences for children and families to know God and Jesus Christ in a horse and farm environment.
-We are privileged to serve families that may be facing difficult life situations or challenging needs.
-Our core values include sharing the person of Jesus Christ, discipling child and family, and nurturing God’s creation.
-Farm activities would include participating in a bible truth time, helping with farm chores, learning about horse handling and riding, taking part in beekeeping, growing vegetables in a garden, or enjoying art/play activities.
+They are privileged to serve families that may be facing difficult life situations or challenging needs.
+Their core values include sharing the person of Jesus Christ, discipling children and families, and nurturing God’s creation.
+Activities include participating in a Bible truth time, helping with farm chores, learning about horse handling and riding, taking part in beekeeping, growing vegetables in a garden, or enjoying art/play activities.

 Jeff and Pam Smythe // Doe River Gorge

-Jeff has served at Doe River Gorge since 1999 and is currently the Assistant Activities Director.
+Doe River Gorge exists to glorify God by providing extraordinary summer camps and year-round retreats for all ages.
+Jeff has served at this ministry since 1999 and is currently the assistant activities director.
 Throughout the years, Pam has enjoyed volunteering and working on staff at Doe River Gorge.